The Profession of Being an RM or RMO Leader – It’s not as easy as you think!

 The Resource Management Institute (RMI) recently performed a one-of-a-kind survey which provided valuable benchmark information for services teams focused on resource management initiatives.
 We work with the RMI folks often to gain insight into what both their research and our customers tell us is a number one challenge: resource capacity planning.
 And we always learn something from their data-rich surveys.
 For example, we received many nuggets of information from this latest, valuable survey report focusing on resource management (RM), The Profession of Being a RM or RMO Leader.

-Here are five key takeaways I got from the report that might help you on your capacity planning journey.
+Here are five key takeaways I got from the report that might help you on your resource capacity planning journey.

 - Large Distributed Workforces Require More RM: You need to be even better at resource management than most.
 Survey respondents said they had a difficult time filling RM slots to begin with, however, it’s even more difficult for positions managing resources in this type of workforce.
 Professional services, IT services and product portfolio managers made up 94 percent of respondents.
 They all shared this challenge.